-I have encountered this regularly in the financial services industry and it comes down, many times, to a misconception about what a person can do with their 401k and the assumption that it’ll be just fine sitting with their former employer.
-However, a 401k rollover can be a great option for many; the key is that it just requires a little homework beforehand to determine if it is best for you.
+I have encountered this regularly in the financial services industry and it comes down, many times, to a misconception about what a person can do with their 401(k) and the assumption that it’ll be just fine sitting with their former employer.
+However, a 401(k) rollover can be a great option for many; the key is that it just requires a little homework beforehand to determine if it is best for you.

-Doing a 401k Rollover to Your New Employer Can Save Time
+Doing a 401(k) Rollover to Your New Employer Can Save Time

-For those that just want ease of use and little headaches it may make sense to do a 401k rollover to your new employer’s plan.
-There could potentially be many benefits to this such as allowing you to have all of your 401k investments under one roof, so to speak, which could potentially make it much easier to manage.
+For those that just want ease of use and little headaches it may make sense to do a 401(k) rollover to your new employer’s plan.
+There could potentially be many benefits to this, such as allowing you to have all of your 401(k) investments under one roof, so to speak, which could make it much easier to manage.

-While I am all for saving time and making things easier while investing, the important thing to consider is that not all 401k plans allow for rollovers into their plans.
-If you are considering this route, make sure to contact your new 401k administrator to determine if they do allow an in-service 401k rollover and what requirements and waiting periods they might have in place.
+While I am all for saving time and making things easier while investing, the important thing to consider is that not all 401(k) plans allow for rollovers into their plans.
+If you are considering this route, make sure to contact your new 401(k) administrator to determine if they do allow an in-service 401(k) rollover and what requirements and waiting periods they might have in place.
 I know the temptation is there to put them all under one plan, but that may not always be an option for you.

 We Have a Tendency to Forget Old 401(k)s

-It seems as nearly every person I speak with about their 401k can think of at least one or two old 401(k)s they have floating out there somewhere.
-They’re not alone either, as according to Forbes, there were more than 15 million Americans who had left behind an old 401k with their employer (as of 2010).
+It seems as nearly every person I speak with about their 401(k) can think of at least one or two old 401(k)s they have floating out there somewhere.
+They’re not alone either, as according to Forbes, there were more than 15 million Americans who had left behind an old 401(k) with their employer (as of 2010).

 One thing to keep in mind is that many plans will not allow you to keep your investments with them if they are under a certain dollar amount.
 This will vary by plan, so make sure to check with the former administrator if this is an option you are considering.

-There are More Than Two Options
+There Are More Than Two Options

-The great thing, in many cases, is that the process of rolling over your 401k can be almost painless.
-There are no real uniform forms, so the paperwork will vary from administrator to administrator with the key being getting the funds to NOT be made payable to you, but always to the new administrator.
+The great thing, in many cases, is that the process of rolling over your 401(k) can be almost painless.
+There are no real uniform forms, so the paperwork will vary from administrator to administrator with the key being getting the funds to not be made payable to you, but always to the new administrator.

-The easiest may be opening a Rollover IRA and moving the funds into that account.
+The easiest may be opening a rollover IRA and moving the funds into that account.
 The nice thing about doing this is that it greatly increases your investment options, generally speaking.
 Instead of having a small number of mutual funds or ETFs to choose from you can now have access to whatever ones your brokerage offers as well as being able to invest in stocks and beyond.
 Additionally, you also open yourself up to potentially lower fee options that can greatly impact your portfolio over time.

 Beyond that you could also pursue a Roth conversion if that is something that interests you, just make sure you know the tax ramifications of doing so prior to taking action.
-Ultimately, I find that by doing a 401k rollover I am taking an active role in my retirement planning and putting myself in a better position.
+Ultimately, I find that by doing a 401(k) rollover I am taking an active role in my retirement planning and putting myself in a better position.

-As Always It Depends on Your Situation
+As Always it Depends on Your Situation

 What are your thoughts?
-Do you think a 401k rollover always makes sense?
-How many old 401k’s do you have?
+Do you think a 401(k) rollover always makes sense?
+How many old 401(k)s do you have?